 Going online and making a website effective the way a developer wants to is not always a cakewalk.
 Many developers do not know which metrics to look at to ensure site performance.
-This is because there are so many to look at.
-Among the Google Analytics metrics out there, ‘bounce rate’ is one such metric that tells you a lot of things to help improve the performance of your web site.
-This post explains how you can make use of the bounce rate metric to improve site performance.
+This is because there are so many things to look at.
+Among the Google Analytics metrics out there, ‘bounce rate’ is one such metric that tells you a lot of things to help optimize conversions on your website.

 Bounce Rate = Total Number of Visits Viewing One Page / Total Number of Visits to that Page

 Bounce rates vary in different industries.
-While some industries may typically offer a better bounce rate than others, what I have done below is tried to give a guideline for websites as a whole as to what is an acceptable bounce rate.
+While some may offer a better bounce rate than others, what I have done is tried to give a guideline for websites as a whole as to what is an acceptable bounce rate.

 Bad – 55% to 80% – Surprisingly, we see that 25% of sites fall within this range in the first few months that we measure.
 This metric is improved by introducing A/B and split testing for site improvement.

 Average – 40% – 55% – Most sites we measure, about 45% fall within this range.
 If you are here you can likely be making significant improvements using Website Optimizer.